 A general goal to aim for is a BMI of less than 25.
 Your doctor or health care provider can help you set an appropriate BMI goal.

 Measuring waist circumference helps screen for possible health risks.
 If most of your fat is around your waist rather than at your hips, you’re at a higher risk for heart disease and type 2 diabetes.
 This risk may be high with a waist size that is greater than 35 inches for women or greater than 40 inches for men.
 To learn how to measure your waist, visit Assessing Your Weight and Health Risk.
-For more information about losing weight or maintaining your weight, go to Aim for a Healthy Weight.

 Research shows that the most commonly reported “trigger” for a heart attack is an emotionally upsetting event—particularly one involving anger.
 Also, some of the ways people cope with stress—such as drinking, smoking, or overeating—aren’t healthy.